Unite! – a future European university

 Following a second call, 24 more networks received funding in July 2020.

-The ongoing work within Unite! is a pilot project until 2022.
-The Unite! alliance is however more than this three year project, with the long-term goals to be reached and evaluated by 2025.
+The ongoing work within Unite! is a acontinuation of a pilot project that ended October 2022, with renewed funding until the end of 2026.
+The Unite! alliance is however more than these projects, with the long-term goals to be evaluated by 2025.

 Cooperation in research and innovation

 Unite! has also been granted additional funding in July 2020 through EU Horizon 2020.
 In this project Unite! will develop, in synergy with its educational dimension, an integrated, shared and long-term research and innovation (R&I) strategy.
 To reach this objective, Unite! will formulate an agenda of R&I shared by all partners, oriented to 2030.

 Another objective is advancing, within three years, a series of pilot initiatives in the fields of energy, artificial intelligence and industry 4.0.